Permeable pavers provide a functional solution to stormwater management

 How Permeable Pavers Work

 Permeable pavers are identical to corresponding standard paving products in raw material, manufacturing processes and finish texture and color, but are notable for the oversized spacer bars on each side of the paver.
 These spacer bars create a gap between the pavers that is larger than a traditional paver installation, and this gap allows for stormwater to flow between the pavers into the stone base beneath.
 The base preparation materials for permeable pavements is also different, using multiple sizes of open-graded stone rather than densely compacted stone and sand.
 When rainwater enters this crushed stone base, it is stored there temporarily as it percolates into the adjacent soil and recharges the groundwater.
 With proper planning and base preparation, any driveway, patio or walkway project can be installed as a permeable pavement to minimize the impervious coverage on your property.

 Permeable Paver Options

 Penn Stone’s permeable paver options include clay brick pavers from Pine Hall Brick and Whitacre Greer, as well as permeable interlocking concrete pavers from EP Henry and Unilock.
 Permeable clay pavers retain the traditional 4” x 8” size use in typical brick pavements.
 Permeable concrete pavers offer larger sizes, patterns with multiple sizes, and stone-like textures.
-Within each of these product lines, we have solutions for both pedestrian and vehicular applications.
+Within each of these product lines, there are options for permeable pavers for driveways, walkways, and patios.